Replay: Pixel peeping doesn’t give a real world impression of the image, and it creates a distorted view of what a camera can do.

 Modern cameras are generally so quiet that the idea of judging noise levels is, for me at least, a fruitless occupation.
 Coming from a background where it was considered to be really pushing things if you went to 9db of gain, today’s cameras have almost miracle levels of quietness.

-If you go back to when film was the predominant shooting medium for the movies, some film stocks were way more noisy than any digital camera.
-Please don’t tell me that film grain is pleasant while digital noise isn’t.
-Unless you crank the gain levels right up to maximum ugliness on a video camera I would defy anyone to actually quantify precisely why noise on film is nice while sensor noise isn’t.
+If you go back to when film was the predominant shooting medium for the movies, some film stocks that were used regularly for expensive film productions were way more noisy than any modern digital camera.
+And please don’t tell me that film grain is pleasant while digital noise isn’t.
+Unless you crank the gain levels right up to maximum ugliness on a video camera I would defy anyone to actually quantify precisely and objectively why noise on film is nice while sensor noise isn’t.

 That’s what noise on a modern camera is, sensor noise.
 Film and digital cameras certainly form their noise for very different reasons, but if you overrate a film stock’s ISO it will become noisier, just as when you put the gain up on your camera.
 However when they are rated correctly and you stay within certain limits both will produce a picture with acceptable, if not excellent noise levels.

-If you obsess over noise in any camera even from the last eight years or so, you need to take a step back to when even minor amounts of gain used to introduce almost unacceptable amounts of noise, with no raw data from which to bring out any information in post.
+If you obsess over noise in any camera, even from the last eight years or so, you need to take a step back to when even minor amounts of gain used to introduce almost unacceptable amounts of noise, with no raw data from which to bring out any information in post.
+Yet still we see tests for noise performance in comparison reviews despite the fruitlessness of the endeavour.
+I know it looks like an informative way of doing a camera review, but really it is a case of being all bark and no bite as it were.
+There are far more other aspects to camera design that are much more important to a potential buyer that can be focussed on.

 More useful is the idea that we focus on usability, ergonomics, and other practical features.
 You can’t buy a camera now that produces a poor picture when used correctly.
 That is an absolute fact.
-Some me subjectively be better than others, but that is down to personal preference, not absolutes.
+Some may be subjectively be better than others, but that is down to personal preference, not scientific measurement.
 If you do want to focus on noise, zone in on the audio capabilities.
 That's one area in which noise really can be an issue.
 Although even there manufacturers have taken on board the criticisms of the past and have started building in much higher quality preamps.

 Now get out there and film something creative and play to your equipment's strengths.